bguiz/bguiz.com/blog/angular-vs-ember-roundup/blog-controllers.md

 This is a common gotcha, and sometimes you will be left scratching your head as to why your code does not appear to have any effect.
-To be fair, you can override this behaviour and specify your own naming strategy, but most EmberJs app develpers will simply just conform to the prescribed naming conventions.
+To be fair, you can override this behaviour and specify your own naming strategy, but most EmberJs app developers will simply just conform to the prescribed naming conventions.

-## EmberJs two-way binding
+## <EM></EM>berJs two-way binding

         <div>
             <button {{action 'someAction'}}>Exclaim harder!</button>